-Chidambaram’s plea against arrest can be listed for hearing only after CJI’s orders: Supreme Court

-The Congress leader, who is in the CBI’s custody at present, has also challenged a Delhi High Court order denying him anticipatory bail in the INX Media case.
+INX Media case: SC dismisses Chidambaram plea against Delhi High Court order rejecting interim bail

+The Supreme Court on Monday dismissed a special leave petition filed by Congress leader and former Union Finance Minister P Chidambaram against a Delhi High Court order rejecting his anticipatory bail application in a case filed by the the Central Bureau of Investigation in connection with its inquiries into the INX Media corruption allegations, Bar and Bench reported.
+The former finance minister is in the Central Bureau of Investigation’s custody at present.

+The court said the matter was infructuous since Chidambaram was arrested on August 21 but granted him liberty to move an appropriate court for regular bail, ANI reported.

-The Supreme Court on Monday told Congress leader P Chidambaram’s counsel Kapil Sibal that his petition challenging his arrest by the Central Bureau of Investigation in the INX Media corruption case would be listed for hearing after Chief Justice of India Ranjan Gogoi passes necessary orders, PTI reported.
+Earlier in the morning, the court told Chidambaram’s counsel Kapil Sibal that his petition challenging the arrest by the Central Bureau of Investigation would be listed for hearing after Chief Justice of India Ranjan Gogoi passes necessary orders, PTI reported.
 A bench headed Justice R Banumathi heard the matter.

-The former finance minister, who is in the Central Bureau of Investigation’s custody at present, has also challenged a Delhi High Court order denying him anticipatory bail in the case.
-He was arrested late on August 21, a day after the Delhi High Court rejected his anticipatory bail application.
-His lawyers had moved the Supreme Court earlier that day to request urgent listing of a plea for protection from arrest.
+Chidambaram’s arrest last week came a day after the Delhi High Court rejected his anticipatory bail application.
 On Friday, the court granted Chidambaram interim protection from arrest till Monday in a money laundering case filed by the Enforcement Directorate.
 Both the CBI and the directorate are investigating the INX Media case.

 Solicitor General Tushar Mehta has told the court that the Enforcement Directorate has collected innumerable pieces of evidence to prove Chidambaram bought properties not only in India but abroad as well.
 He said huge amounts of money were transferred through shell companies and his custodial interrogation was necessary to unravel these transactions.